EPYC 7272 vs Xeon E5-2696 v4

 So, is EPYC 7272 better than Xeon E5-2696 v4?

-It depends on what matters more to you.
-For gaming, Xeon E5-2696 v4 is ahead with a 3.6% average FPS lead across 4 shared CPU game tests in our data.
+It depends on what you want from the system.
+For gaming, Xeon E5-2696 v4 is ahead with a 9.2% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, EPYC 7272 pulls ahead with 0.9% better PassMark.
 Xeon E5-2696 v4 also has the bigger cache pool with 71.9% larger total L3 cache (55 MB vs 32 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 7272 is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 7272 is the stronger fit.
 You are getting 0.9% better PassMark, backed by 12 cores and 24 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-EPYC 7272 still looks like the safer overall buy.
-EPYC 7272 is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you 0.9% better PassMark.
+EPYC 7272 still makes the most sense overall.
+EPYC 7272 comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you 0.9% better PassMark.

 Which one is more future-proof for 2026 and beyond?